superfly/docs/gpus/python-gpu-example.html.md

 This is a worked example for a CUDA-enabled Python template environment on a Fly GPU Machine, for working with ML models.

 We'll start with a minimal Ubuntu Linux, add a non-root user, and set up a Python virtual environment for a project, with Jupyter Notebook installed.
-NVIDIA libraries needed for the project can be installed to the persistent disk as needed, using pip.
+NVIDIA libraries that the project uses can be installed to the persistent disk as needed, using pip.

 ## Deployment to Fly.io
 ### Create a Fly App